 Donald Trump would like to convince you that these crimes weren’t that criminal.
-For starters, Donald says the Manafort crime is 12 years old.
-He lied about that, but for argument’s sake, let’s assume he’s right.
-In his mind, there is an inherent statute of limitations if one gets away with it for a period of time, say, a few years.
+For starters Donald tweeted that the Manafort crime is 12 years old.
+He lied about that but for argument’s sake let’s assume he’s right.
+In his mind there is an inherent statute of limitations if one gets away with it for a length of time, say, a few years.
 The law says the offense was within the time limit for prosecution.
-But if you’re from Trump’s world, hey, if you got away with it for this long, you should be home free.
+But if you’re from Trump’s world, hey, if you got away with it for this long you should be home free.

-Besides, Who among us hasn’t fudged a few million dollars on their taxes?
+Besides, who among us hasn’t fudged a few million dollars on his or her tax returns?
 You’re a loser if you don’t do it.
 And what’s a little money laundering between friends?

 The second tweet is another window into how Mr. Trump thinks about crime.
-Manafort was charged with 18 counts, but he only was convicted of eight, so even the eight must not be that serious.
+Manafort was charged with 18 counts but only convicted on eight, so even the eight must not be that serious.
 “Witch Hunt!”

 And paying off women to cover up sex!?
-Who among us has never needed to hide affairs with adult film actresses or Playboy models?
+Who among us never has needed to hide affairs with adult-film actors or Playboy models?

 Donald Trump has a long history of, and well-known reputation for, cutting legal corners and cheating creditors.
-His list of stiffed victims ranges from large banks that provided him multimillion-dollar loans, to small vendors who supplied his construction site porta potties.
+His list of stiffed victims ranges from large banks that provided him multimillion-dollar loans to small vendors who supplied his construction sites with porta potties.
 Do a cursory internet search to find a variety of books by credible authors detailing Trump’s record of shady business practices.

 Now Donald’s sleazy chickens are coming home to roost.
-The congressional testimony last week of former Trump lawyer Cohen has given several House committees multiple leads pointing to numerous Trumpian crimes, past and present.
-And the Democrat-controlled House of Representatives is showing an eagerness to pursue those leads.
+The congressional testimony last week of former Trump lawyer Cohen has given several House committees multiple leads pointing to numerous Trumpian crimes past and present.
+And the House of Representatives, now led by Democrats, is showing an eagerness to pursue those leads.

-But Donald Trump thinks it’s all “bulls**t.”
+But Donald Trump thinks it’s all “bullsh*t.”
 These aren’t crimes.
 He’s been doing them all his life.
 This is just business.
 And the plethora (another good word) of investigations is just “presidential harassment.”

-On Monday, Jerrold Nadler (D-N.Y.), chairman of the House Judiciary Committee, instructed his staff to send out 81 letters of inquiry seeking documents and other evidence from all manner of Trump World occupants and related entities.
+On Monday Jerrold Nadler (D-N.Y.), chair of the House Judiciary Committee, instructed his staff to send out 81 letters of inquiry seeking documents and other evidence from all corners of Trump World and related entities.
 Nadler has made it clear that subpoenas will follow if voluntary cooperation is not forthcoming.